 Lean, healthy and tasty.
 A shredded pork from loin for a few or for masses.
 Cut the recipe down or triple it as needed.
 Cook ahead or freeze.

-This really is the trial run for another “mass cooking”.
-We are providing food for a charity poker event later this week and I decided shredded pork BBQ sandwiches were just the ticket.
+This is the trial run for another “mass cooking”.
+We are providing food for a charity poker event later this week, and I decided shredded pork BBQ sandwiches were just the ticket.
 I want 75 to 100 servings.
-I’m guessing that one 5 pound whole pork loin will make about 20 hamburger size sandwiches.
+I guess that one 5 pounds whole pork loin will make about 20 hamburger size sandwiches.